 A new bicycle shed for Leinster House which allows for storage of 18 bikes cost more than €335,000.

-The shelter, which was hailed by Minister for Transport Eamon Ryan as a good example of public sector climate action, even required archaeological advice to make sure it fit in at the parliamentary complex.
+The shelter, which was hailed by Minister for Transport Eamon Ryan as a good example of public sector climate action, required archaeological advice to make sure it fit in at the parliamentary complex.

-A breakdown of costs from the Office of Public Works shows that €322,282 was spent on the main construction and installation project.
+A breakdown of costs from the Office of Public Works shows €322,282 was spent on the main construction and installation project.
 A further €2,952 was spent on archaeological services while €10,816 was paid for quantity surveying services and “contract administration services”.

 Asked for a copy of the business case for the project, the OPW said none had been needed.
-In an information note, they said: “The work referred to was carried out ... as part of the ongoing essential maintenance and upgrade works that are undertaken within the Leinster House Complex and other OPW-owned buildings.
+In an information note, they said: “The work referred to was carried out ... as part of the ongoing essential maintenance and upgrade works that are undertaken within the Leinster House complex and other OPW-owned buildings.

 “This is one of the core functions and responsibilities of OPW and to this end there is a continuous programme of essential fabric and upgrade works identified by the OPW team responsible for the complex, working with Oireachtas Facilities.”

-In July, it emerged that Labour leader Ivana Bacik had pushed for new bike shelters at Leinster House.
-However, the Ceann Comhairle Seán Ó Fearghaíl replied to say it was “extremely unlikely” that planning permission would be provided and that the existing facilities were underused.
+In July, it emerged Labour leader Ivana Bacik had pushed for new bike shelters at Leinster House.
+However, the Ceann Comhairle Seán Ó Fearghaíl replied to say it was “extremely unlikely” planning permission would be provided and that the existing facilities were underused.

 The new bike shed had been welcomed by Mr Ryan back in April as construction was under way.
 He said: “It’s an example of the type of changes taking place right across the public service, as part of the Public Sector Climate Action Mandate.”